withastro/roadmap/proposals/0046-actions.md

 You may want to pass `FormData` using a standard HTML form as well.
 This is useful as a fallback for client forms during slow internet connections or older devices.
 You may also prefer to handle forms entirely from the server using an Astro component.

 To use a standard form request, add `method="POST"` as a form attribute to any `<form>` element.
-Then, apply your action function directly to the `action` property of the form.
+Then, apply the route you want to navigate to on success using the `action` property, followed by the action function you want to call.
+For example, `action={'/success' + actions.signup}`.
 This will apply the function name as a query string to be handled by the server.

-This example applies the `comment` action to a form using an Astro component.
-All expected inputs have a related `input` field, including a hidden input to pass the `postId` value to the server:
+This example applies the `newsletter` action to a form using an Astro component, navigating to `/confirmation` on success:

 ```astro
 ---